Timothy Onwuatuegwu: 1966 Coup

 Timothy Onwuatuegwu took part in the 1966 military coup which overthrew Nigerian Prime Minister Abubakar Tafawa Balewa while also killing many other Northern senior army officers.
-Onwuatuegwu was put in control of a small band of soldiers whose main job was to assassinate any Nigerian officer or politician they deemed a threat Kaduna.
+Onwuatuegwu was put in control of a small band of soldiers whose main job was to assassinate any Nigerian officer or politician they deemed a threat in Kaduna.
 Maj.
 Onwuatuegwu, personally led a detachment of soldiers to Brig.
 Samuel Ademulegun's house.
 Onwuatuegwu made his way up to the Brigadier's room where he was laying beside his wife.
 Upon seeing Onwuatuegwu enter the room, Ademulegun shouted at him "Timothy, what the devil do you think you're doing?".
 Onwuatuegwu told Ademulegun that he was under arrest.
 Ademulegun reached for a drawer beside his bed, and as he did so, Onwuatuegwu shot him dead in his bed, along with Ademulegun's wife who was laying beside him.
 Although the coup was stopped by General Johnson Aguiyi-Ironsi both Onwuatuegwu and his superior Major Chukwuma Kaduna Nzeogwu were able to control the northern portion of Nigeria for a few weeks.
 Both Onwuatuegwu and Nzeogwu were arrested by Nigerian police officers in early February but were not executed which outraged many Northern civilians.
 For an entire year Onwuatuegwu was in an Enugu prison until May 30, 1967 when he was freed by Biafran leader Odumegwu Ojukwu.

 Biafra

 When Biafra was declared independent on 30 May 1967 Ojukwu made Onwuatuegwu a Major in his Army.
-Onwuatuegwu didn't see much action until March 1969 when he was put in charge of the Biafran S Division, in charge of re-capturing Owerri from the Nigerian Army.
+Onwuatuegwu did not see much action until March 1969 when he was put in charge of the Biafran S Division, in charge of re-capturing Owerri from the Nigerian Army.
 On 15 March 1969 Onwuatuegwu led an assault on the Nigerian 16th Division, who had been occupying Owerri since October 1968, but was forced to halt after suffering heavy casualties.
 Onwuatuegwu placed half of his men under the command of Maj.
 Joseph Achuzie, who managed to get within 1km of the city.
 Achuzie demanded total control of the S Division but was refused by Onwuatuegwu and the two men almost shot each other after drawing their pistols.
 President Ojukwu stepped in and gave Achuzie command of the S Division for 1 week.
 Achuzie's full-frontal attack ultimately failed and was forced to retreat and Ojukwu restored Onwuatuegwu as head of the S Division.
 On 9 January 1970 Onwuatuegwu escorted Biafran president, Odumegwu Ojukwu, to Uli Airport.